geneontology/devops-documentation/README.setup.md

 - go-deploy (multple install methods: poetry `poetry install go-deploy==0.4.2` (requires python >=3.8), can also be installed incidentally from go-fastapi repo with `poetry install`)

 ### Credentials
+Two sets of keys are required:
+1.  ssh keys to deploy and or view aws instances
+2.  aws keys for Terraform to provision aws resources

 #### SSH Keys